attdevsupport/att-html5-sdk/sdk/doc_src/guides/server_java_env/README.md

 A version of the Java Development Kit (JDK) needs to be installed on the computer running the sample application.

 **Note** Ant is required to build and run the application from the command line.
-If you are not going to use the command line, or if you do not have cigwin set up on windows to execute shell scripts, we recommend you use Eclipse to build and run the application.
+Use the Eclipse IDE for Java Developers if you are not going to use the command line, or if you do not have cigwin set up on windows to execute shell scripts.

 To Install JDK